-Storage-wise too is wider than average.
-The wardrobe doors do feel reassuringly solid to the touch, unlike some of the more mass market launches that you might have visited.
+Storage-wise, too, it is wider than average.
+The wardrobe doors do feel reassuringly solid to the touch, unlike some of the more mass-market launches that you might have visited.

 The wet kitchen is to the right of the dry kitchen counter.
 It is completely enclosed and rather averagely sized.

-Kitchen appliances like the oven, steam oven, fridge (a good size) and gas hob are provided by Miele – which I think most people would know by now as a premium brand.
+Kitchen appliances like an oven, steam oven, fridge (a good size) and gas hob are provided by Miele – which I think most people would know by now as a premium brand.